MoebiusSolutions/cac-agent/README.md

 	* Note that jGit is missing a handful of convenience commands, such as `git pull` (instead you have to run `jgit fetch` then `git merge ...` explicitly).

 > NOTE: If you are just looking for CAC integration for `git` on Windows, you might try `Github Desktop`.
 It integrates with the
-> Windows Certifcate manager, so that if your CAC is already configured and working for IE/Edge it should work with `Github Desktop`
+> Windows Certifcate Manager.
+Thus, if your CAC is already configured and working for IE/Edge, it should work with `Github Desktop`.
 > To prevent `Github Desktop` from chaning LF to CRLF on checkout you can configure git:

      git config core.eol lf